abhilashjp/lookupapp/docs/how-to-verify/tin-saudi.md

 </table>

-A successful verifiction of the TIN number on the zatca lookup tool will return the following details
+A successful verification of the TIN number on the zatca lookup tool will return the following details

 * Certificate No.
 * Name